oqyude/winos/README.md

 * full environment apply/clean actions with a single command;
 * maybe more in the future.

-Everything runs through PowerShell modules with no external dependencies.
+Everything runs through PowerShell scripts with no external dependencies.
 Intended for quick setup on clean systems and portable workflow experiments.

 ```powershell